Rheumatoid Arthritis: The Big 3 And The Future

 - ABT 122 - TNF & IL-17 inhibitor, AbbVie

-Note: Several of these have already shown low efficacy and likely won't make it to phase III testing in RA.
+Note: Several of these have already shown low efficacy and likely won't make it to Phase III testing in RA.
 They are included for the sake of completion.
-Many of these are drugs designed for other indications, but are being tested in RA anyway to see if there is clinical efficacy.
+Many of these are drugs designed for other indications but are being tested in RA anyway to see if there is clinical efficacy.

 Rheumatoid Arthritis - Market Size